s-kyungyong/Sr50-AvrSr50/README.md

 ## 3. Final structural hypothesis (Model IV)

 The last structural hypothesis is a simple refiement of Model III using the methedology outlined in section 1.
 Change the chain ID for AvrSr50 to 'A' with a 200 index gap and submit this to ColabFold as a template.
+The processed template is available in [files](https://github.com/s-kyungyong/Sr50-AvrSr50/tree/main/files) and is named as *m3nl.pdb*.
 Make sure to relax the side chains with Amber relaxation.
 Default parameters were fine.
 For this model, we used alphafold2_multimer_v3.

 ```
 num_relax: 0